Mithun1508/path-finding-visualization-DFS-Algorithm/README.md

    A great algorithm; guarantees the shortest path

 # Depth-first Search (unweighted):
-Not Good Algorithm for pathfinding; does not guarantee the shortest path
+Not Good Algorithm for pathfinding; does not guarantee the shortest path.

 # SET-UP
 1) Every square is a node.